Serenje Orphans Children's Home

 Here is (L) many years ago when she was at SOCH as a young child - happily displaying her dinner!

-Here is (L) more recently, dressed in her school tracksuit.
-She gained entry into a Zambian boarding school because of her excellent exam results.
+Here is (L) last year dressed in her school tracksuit.
+She gained entry this year into a Zambian boarding school because of her excellent exam results and continues to do well.

 The young boy (C) joined the orphanage in 2005, and consistently excelled at school.